gsoft-inc/wl-squide/docs/references/registration/registerRemoteModules.md

 The `name` property of a remote definition **must match** the `name` property defined in the remote module [ModuleFederationPlugin](https://webpack.js.org/plugins/module-federation-plugin/) configuration.

-If you are using `@squide` [remoteTransformer](/references/webpack/remoteTransformer.md) function to add the `ModuleFederationPlugin` to the remote module Webpack [configuration object](https://webpack.js.org/concepts/configuration/), the remote module `name` is the second argument of the `remoteTransformer` function.
+If you are using `@squide` [remoteTransformer](/references/webpack/remoteTransformer.md) function to add the `ModuleFederationPlugin` to the remote module webpack [configuration object](https://webpack.js.org/concepts/configuration/), the remote module `name` is the second argument of the `remoteTransformer` function.

 In the following exemple, the remote module `name` is `remote1`.